-The tent(s) on your trailer are manufactured with mostly vinyl and polyester fabric laminated to vinyl, with vinyl exterior.
+The tent(s) on your KZ hybrid trailer is manufactured with mostly vinyl and polyester fabric laminated, with vinyl exterior in areas where there is vinyl only.
 Two tendencies that you may discover in any tent assembly are condensation and possible minor leakage on the first several times the tent is used.